matrix8967/alex-morris-dev-mirror/exp.md

 # 📍 Specifics:

 I hate progress bars, so I made a "skill tree" to keep my false sense of superiority in Résumé layouts.
-It's a testament to over engineering, so here's the <a href="assets/text/Resume.txt">plain text</a> if you want to cut the bullshit and `curl` it into your shell, or you use arch btw.
+It's a testament to over engineering, so here's the <a href="assets/text/Resume.txt">plain text</a> if you want to cut to the chase and `curl` it into your shell, or you use arch btw.

 <div align="center">
 <script id="asciicast-1dpZplOOsFVEUCZl0zbfgxvZx" src="https://asciinema.org/a/1dpZplOOsFVEUCZl0zbfgxvZx.js" async></script>